Core Competencies Curriculum

 - Validated knowledge of the treatments being negotiated.

 - Having good working relationships with one’s colleagues

 Learning to be a good negotiator is something that gets better with practice.
-Being able to resolve treatment conflicts between providers allow the team and the client work out the best plan of care.
+Being able to resolve treatment conflicts between providers allows the team and the client to work out the best plan of care.